-- It helps you make smart use of your resources.
+- This helps you make smart use of your resources.
 How should you spend your capital?
 More importantly, how should you and your team members spend your precious time and energy?
 A good strategic plan will give you a framework for making these key allocation decisions.

 - It helps establish culture.
 Goals and culture are not the same thing, but neither are they unrelated.
 When you set benchmarks and allocate resources, it says something about what your business believes in.
 It says something about what you stand for.
 It’s an important way to codify your culture.